-Plan Sponsor and the Claims Administrator may assign this discretionary authority to other persons or entities that may provide administrative services for the Plan, such as claims processing.
+Plan Sponsor and the Claims Administrator may assign this discretionary authority to other persons or entities including Claims Administrator's affiliates that may provide administrative services for the Plan, such as claims processing.
 The identity of the service providers and the nature of their services may be changed from time to time in Plan Sponsor's and the Claims Administrator's discretion.
 In order to receive Benefits, you must cooperate with those service providers.